nickolashkraus/nickolaskraus-org/content/articles/vim-plugins-that-i-use.md

 [Valloric/YouCompleteMe](https://github.com/Valloric/YouCompleteMe)

 #### Overview
 YouCompleteMe is a code completion engine for Vim.
 It provides a completion engine for many of the most common languages (C/C++, Python, C#, Go, etc.) in addition to a general identifier-based engine that works with every programming language.
-YouCompleteMe also leverages Vim's omnicomplete system to provide semantic completions for many other languages for which a completion engine does not exist.
+YouCompleteMe also leverages Vim’s omnicomplete system to provide semantic completions for many other languages for which a completion engine does not exist.

 #### Installation
 It should be noted that YouCompleteMe is a Vim Plugin with a compiled component.
 Simply installing the YouCompleteMe plugin is not enough to get it to work.